madebits/madebits.github.io/blog/2016/2016-03-03-WebWorker-Patterns.md

 </svg>
 <br>

-Similar to above, we need to setup all code in the window, but the communication will be direct between workers without having the window deal with it.
+Similar to above, we need to setup all code in the window, but the communication will still be direct between workers, without having the window deal with it.

 ```javascript
 var workersPoolMax = 2;